carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - Designed to help **balance the load of incoming traffic** by distributing it across multiple **targets**/destinations.
   - Target group (ALB o CLB) can have one or more EC2 instances, IP Addresses, lambda functions.
+  - It is possible to use one ELB for from connected to different VPCs.
+    - AWS resources that are addressable by IP address and port.
+    - VPC are connected
+      - Instances in a peered VPC
+      - On-premises resources linked to AWS through Direct Connect or a VPN connection.
   - Internal Load Balancers are load balancers which their targets hosted inside Private Subnets
 - It makes the **traffic Scale and Fault Tolerant**.
 It can balance load **across one or more Availability Zones** (Not in different regions).
 - Load Balancers have their own **static DNS name** (e.g. <http://myalb-123456789.us-east-1.elb.amazonaws.com>) — you will NEVER be given an IP address